How To Add Horizontal Line Html

 Trends and Latest Developments

 One significant trend is the move towards more subtle and refined horizontal lines.
-The default 3D-style line is often replaced with a simple, flat line that blends seamlessly with the overall design.
+The default 3D-style line is often replaced with a simple, flat line that blends smoothly with the overall design.
 This is achieved by using CSS to set the border property to a single color and adjusting the height to control the thickness of the line.

 The use of CSS frameworks like Bootstrap and Materialize CSS has also influenced the styling of horizontal lines.
-These frameworks often include pre-defined styles for the <hr> tag that align with their overall design aesthetic.
+Still, these frameworks often include pre-defined styles for the <hr> tag that align with their overall design aesthetic.
 Developers can easily apply these styles to create consistent and visually appealing dividers across their websites.

 Tips and Expert Advice